 Think of your blog as a valuable learning center.
 By providing users with useful, informative content that takes an editorial approach—versus a sales-oriented pitch—you can earn their trust and establish yourself as an authority figure within your industry.

-For example, if you take a look at the screenshot above, you can see how My SmartMove, a company that offers online screening services, expands its marketability by addressing a common concern among landlords (their target audience) and providing advice as a solution.
+For example, if you look at the screenshot above, you can see how My SmartMove, a company that offers online screening services, expands its marketability by addressing a common concern among landlords (their target audience) and providing advice as a solution.
 Rather than directly advertising their service, they explain how it can be used to alleviate a pain point their users routinely experience.

 It improves the quality and quantity of lead generation.